Occasionally I use assembler to squeeze processing power from my programs.

 The last thing is to define an environmental variable NASMPATH with the installation folder with the final ‘\‘ (“c:\nasm\” in our example).

-NOTE1: I warmly suggest to install it, into the ‘program files‘ folder to keep them safer.
+NOTE1: I warmly suggest installing it, into the ‘program files‘ folder to keep them safer.

 Setting up Visual Studio